jejewson/stabilityGBI/README.md

 The repository contains the following .Rmd files:
 + `stability_Gaussian_Student.Rmd` which contains the code to reproduce Figures 1, 2, 3, B.1, B.2 and B.3 of the paper
 + `stability_regression.Rmd` which contains the code to reproduce the experiements of Sections 6.1.1 and B.1.4 of the paper
-+ `stability_mixture_modelling.Rmd` which contains the code to reproduce the experiements of Section 6.2 of the paper
++ `stability_binaryClassification.Rmd` which contains the code to reproduce the experiements of Section 6.2 of the paper
-+ `stability_binaryClassification.Rmd` which contains the code to reproduce the experiements of Section 6.3 of the paper
++ `stability_mixture_modelling.Rmd` which contains the code to reproduce the experiements of Section 6.3 of the paper
++ `data_driven_beta.Rmd` which contains the code implementing Yonekura & Sugasawa's method to select $\beta$ for the Gaussian vs Student's-$t$ experiments

 The *data* folder contain the DLD, TGF-$\beta$, Shapley Galaxy and Pima Indians datasets used in the paper.
 The *stan* folder contains the necessary .stan files to sample from the KLD-Bayes and $\beta$D-Bayes posteriors.